Post-Secondary Application Process

 Please allow the counselors five (5) working days to process a transcript - pay attention to the deadlines for your post-secondary choices so the transcript request is processed in time to meet your deadlines.

 This website provides students with access to an application that is accepted by a large number of schools.
-To view a list of schools that accept the Common Application, please click here.
+To view a list of schools that accept the Common App, please click here.

-With the Common Application, guidance counselors and teachers will complete their recommendations online via an email link.
-Transcripts are submitted electronically so there is no need to provide an envelope and stamp.
+With the Common App, guidance counselors and teachers will complete their recommendations online via an email link.
+Transcripts are submitted electronically so there is no need to complete the transcript request form for these applications.

 To get started on the Common Application, please visit the Common Application Website.